prooph/event-store/docs/repositories.md

 We assume that you want to work with event sourced aggregates.
-If you are not sure what we are talking about please refer to the great educational project [Buttercup.Protects](http://buttercup-php.github.io/protects/) by Mathias Verraes. prooph/event-store does not include base classes or traits to added event sourced capabilities to your entities.
+If you are not sure what we are talking about please refer to the great educational project [Buttercup.Protects](http://buttercup-php.github.io/protects/) by Mathias Verraes. prooph/event-store does not include base classes or traits to add event sourced capabilities to your entities.

 Sounds bad?
 It isn't!